Jmaharman/fsharp-a-beginners-guide/Lessons/day-02-functions.md

 }
 ```

-In F# a function is very much a first class citizen, of which there are two types, but we'll start with the one you'd probably find easier to read, although it is used less, for reasons I'll explain tomorrow as this has taken too long going over C# stuff :wink:
+F# functions are first class citizens in the F# language.
+There are two types of functions: `curried` and `tupled`.
+The following `tupled` function is more familiar coming from C# and other _C Style_ languages:

 ```fsharp
 // Function definition
 let sum(x, y) = x + y
 let result = sum(1, 2)

 printf "%d" result
 ```

 [Try the code](https://try.fsharp.org/#?code=LAKA9GAEBiCuB2BjALgSwPb0gEwKYDNV5U1NQAbXZSAZ1gFsAKADwBpIBPASkgF5JmkANSdQEGAhQYssGgEMA5rgpVIAJ1x1y1fnSYBGdgCYuoUAAc1RZPkgAiAKTY76zbG1A&html=DwCwLgtgNgfAsAKAAQqaApgQwCb2ag4CdMTJcMABwFp0BHAVwEsA3AXgCIBhAewDsw6AdQAqAT0roOSAMb9BAzoIAeYAPThoAbhkhMAJwDOJNgzAAzagA4OeQhqy5EhAEY9sYu6mBq3HvD6asEA&css=Q)

-You may notice that there is no need to define the types of those arguments, that is because the F# compiler can extrapolate the types you want based on the fact you are using the + operator on them.
+You may notice that there is no need to define the types of those arguments, that is because the F# compiler can infer the types you want based on how you use them.
+In this case the fact you are using the + operator on them gives the compiler a hint that they are integers.
 That may be scary at first, but don't worry, when looking at it in an IDE it will tell you what the signature is, often shown above in something similar to this:

 ```fsharp
 int * int -> int